Remembering to track and manage time: how Rachael manages her ADHD with Timeular

 Ready to take control of your time?

 Rachael uses the Tracker with the Timeular app.
-Get on top of your time management too – discover the Tracker.
+Get on top of your time management too – discover the physical time Tracker.